usf-cs272-spring2023/usf-cs272-spring2023.github.io/_projects/project-2.md

 ```

 You can also find this output in the `search-exact-simple-simple.json` file in the [`project-tests`]({{ site.github.owner_url }}/project-tests) repository.
 See the other expected output files for more examples.

+## Requirements v2.0
+{: .page-header }

+For the first minor release of this project, your project must support query file processing, **exact search**, and search result ranking.

+### Arguments v2.0

+Your `main` method must be placed in a class named `Driver` and must process the following command-line arguments:

+  - `-query [path]` where the flag `-query` indicates the next argument `[path]` is a path to a text file of queries to be used for **exact** search.
+If this flag is not provided, then no search should be performed.

+  - `-results [path]` where the flag `-results` indicates the next argument `[path]` is the path to use for the search results output file.

+      If the `[path]` argument is not provided, use `results.json` as the default output filename.
+If the `-results` flag is not provided, do not produce an output file of search results but **still perform the search** operation.

+The command-line flag/value pairs may be provided in any order or not at all.
+Do not convert paths to absolute form when processing command-line input!

+Output **user-friendly error messages** in the case of exceptions or invalid input.
+Under no circumstance should your `main()` method output a stack trace to the user!

+Your code should support all of the command-line arguments from the [previous project](project-1.html) as well.

+### File Input v2.0

+Pending

+### File Output v2.0

+{% comment %}

 ### Run Examples